Massage & Hydrotherapy Career Information

-Massage Therapists assess and treat physical dysfunction and pain of the soft tissue and joints of the body mostly by hands-on manipulation.
-Assessment and treatment can include orthopedic and neurological testing, soft tissue manipulation (Swedish massage is the most commonly used technique), hydrotherapy, remedial exercise programs and client education programs.
+Massage & Hydrotherapy in Ontario is a growing profession in health care, providing primary care to clients and the general population.
+And, massage & hydrotherapy professionals aid to those concerned with maintaining and enhancing their own health and well being.
+Massage therapists will assess and treat physical dysfunction and pain of the soft tissue and joints of the body.
+This is mostly through hands-on manipulation.
+Assessment and treatment can include orthopedic and neurological testing, soft tissue manipulation, hydrotherapy, remedial exercise programs and client education programs.

 Massage Therapists in Ontario are mainly self-employed health professionals.
 They work in a variety of settings, most often in massage therapy clinics and chiropractic offices.
 Other workplaces include health clinics, private practice, rehabilitation centres, health spas, health and fitness clubs, nursing homes, community health clinics, and hospitals.
 Clients may make appointments with massage therapists without being referred by a medical doctor.